socadk/design-practice-repository/activities/readme.md

 #### Up the Elevator

-A number of frameworks and approaches exist for scaling agile exist, including:
+A number of frameworks and approaches for scaling agile exist, including:

 * [SAFe](https://www.scaledagileframework.com/)
 * [Large-scale Scrum (LeSS)](https://less.works/)